GreptimeTeam/docs/docs/user-guide/prometheus.md

 Note: Be sure to replace `greptime_user(username)`, `greptime_pwd(password)` with your own username and password.
 Please refer to client [authentication](./clients.md#authentication).

+The `db` parameter in url represents the database that we want to write, it's `public` if not present.

 Show tables in Prometheus when writing successfully:
 ```sql
 use prometheus;